O1sims/networkR/README.md

 	> nodeNormCriticality(network, N)
 	[1] 0.0 0.2 0.2 0.3 0.3 0.5 0.0

-## 4 Using `networkR` on hypergraphs
+## 4 Analysing hypergraphs

 A set of functions for analysing hypergraphs is also provided.
 These functions revolve around the projection of hypergraphs into different network structures and the measurement of a nodes' or an affiiations' "control" within the hypergraph.
 This notion of control as a centrality measure is represented by the sigma score and beta measures within hypergraphs.
-These are discussed in Chapter 7 of the monograph.
-Using the NYC Director data (`NYCDirectors.R`) we can illustrate an example of an affiliation projection of the directorate hypergraph.
+Using the NYC Director data we can illustrate an example of an affiliation projection of the directorate hypergraph.
 Consider the following code.

-    > source("~/path/to/NYCDirectors.R")
+    > data(list = c("nycNodes", "nycAffiliations", "nycHypergraph"))
     > projection <- filterNetwork(affiliationProjection(hypergraph))
     > plot(graph_from_data_frame(projection,
                            directed = FALSE),
-           vertex.color = types,
+          vertex.color = affiliationList$types,
           vertex.label = NA,
           vertex.label.dist = 3,
           vertex.label.color = "black",
-           vertex.size = log(valuations)/5,
+          vertex.size = log(affiliationList$valuations)/5,
           edge.width = projection$weight,
           edge.color = "grey50",
           edge.arrow.size = 0)

 ![](data/images/weightedInstitutions.png "Overlapping directorate network of NYC")

 It is important to understand the structure of the hypergraph data that needs to be passed to the functions.
-Following example `hypergraphData1.R` should help with this.
 Data is structured such that a bipartite network is expressed: `nodes` are connected to `affiliations` by an edge, however a set of nodes nor a set of affiliations are connected to each other directly.

 ### 4.1 Aspectual hypergraphs